Semiparametric Conditional Factor Models in Asset Pricing: Estimation Method

-Under the basic sieve assumption, the term ``$ R(Z_t) + \Delta(Z_{t})f_t$'' is negligible, so the main challenge in applying standard PCA to estimating $a$, $B$ and $f_t$ is the presence of $\Phi(Z_t)$ in the first two terms on the right-hand side of \eqref{Eqn: Model: Sieve: Vectors}.
-To solve this problem we regress $Y_t$ on $\Phi(Z_t)$ to obtain
+Under the basic sieve assumption, the term $ R(Z_t) + \Delta(Z_{t})f_t$ is negligible.
+The main challenge in applying PCA to estimate $a$, $B$, and $f_t$ lies in the presence of $\Phi(Z_t)$ in the first two terms on the right-hand side of \eqref{Eqn: Model: Sieve: Vectors}.
+To address this, we regress $Y_t$ on $\Phi(Z_t)$, yielding: